EliahKagan/NuHello/README.md

 to be delivered to the test project&rsquo;s build output directory, and ensures it has the anticipated contents.

-Usually, if one uses the `contentFiles` technique detailed above, one delivers one or more DLLs.
+(Usually, if one uses the `contentFiles` technique detailed above, it is to deliver one or more DLLs.
 In this case, a text file is delivered.
 This would not be very useful, and might even be inconvenient to access, by an ordinary program, because `dotnet run` uses the directory it is run from as the current directory.
-But unit tests, at least with xUnit, are run from the build output directory, so `message.txt` is found.
+But unit tests, at least with xUnit, are run from the build output directory, so `message.txt` is found.)